 Research candidates who have a Master´s degree can be granted a residence and work permit if they want to conduct research as part of their further education or career development at a Faroese research institute or company which provides the necessary facilities.
 Research candidates must be able to support themselves by their own means or through payment from research institutes or employers in their country of origin while staying in the Faroe Islands.

-Applications for a residence and work permit in the Faroe Islands are processed by the Danish Agency for International Recruitment and Integration on consultation with the Faroese Immigration Office.
+Applications for a residence and work permit in the Faroe Islands are processed by the Danish Agency for International Recruitment and Integration (SIRI) on consultation with the Faroese Immigration Office.
 The application must be filed by the researcher and his or her employer together.
 The application must be submitted to a Danish diplomatic mission in the country where the researcher is residing.

 Processing time for correctly completed applications for residence and work permit is normally within 3 months.

 A step-by-step guide on how to submit an application for a residence and work permit in the Faroe Islands is available here: New in Denmark - Work in the Faroe Islands